la2050/archive/_organizations/living-spring-foundation.md

       https://challenge.la2050.org/entry/free-showers-for-the-homeless-in-downtown-los-angeles
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Living Spring Foundation promotes health and wellness by bringing hope to the less-privileged of the society through health education and distribution of aids to put smiles on their faces.
 title: Living Spring Foundation
-uri: /organizations/living-spring-foundation/
 extrapolated_project_ids:
   - '6102134'
 project_titles_from_extrapolated_project_ids:
-  - 'Free Showers for the Homeless in Downtown, Los Angeles'
-project_titles:
-  - 'Free Showers for the Homeless in Downtown, Los Angeles'
-project_titles_from_project_ids:
   - 'Free Showers for the Homeless in Downtown, Los Angeles'
 original_project_titles:
   - 'Free Showers for the Homeless in Downtown, Los Angeles'